haiwen/seafile-docs-ko/deploy/upgrade.md

 This page is for users who use the pre-compiled seafile server package.

 - If you [build seafile server from source](../build_seafile/server.md), please read the **Upgrading Seafile Server** section on that page, instead of this one.

-- If you have deployed seafile server with mysql, you need to manually update your database tables.
-See [Deploy Seafile with MySQL](using_mysql.md) for details.

 - After upgrading, you may need to clean [seahub cache](add_memcached.md) if it doesn't behave as expect.

 ## Major Continuous Upgrade (like from 1.2 to 1.3)